ahmed8badr/FakeMediaDetection/README.md

 ## Notes

-- ML model for detecting and generating fake videos are linked via api queries containing the video url from Firebase Cloud Storage
+- Machine Learning model for detecting and generating fake videos are linked via api queries containing the video url from Firebase Cloud Storage